Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: MC7805CT-BP Linear Voltage Regulator

 **Rationale:** The LM7805T regulator is included in the lab kit, which helps reduce the budget.
-However, it is difficult to obtain, so I chose the MC7805CT-BP instead.
+However, it is difficult to obtain through my preferred provider, Digi-Key, so I chose the MC7805CT-BP instead.
 It offers practically the same features, just slightly higher priced.
 However, the price increase is worth it for the faster shipping times and lower order quantities.
 The efficiency problems are important to consider, but for a simple sunlight sensor, they are not as significant.

 ### Barrel Jack